Banking Checking Accounts

 • Pay bills using routing info: You can also set up automatic bill pay with your Cash Account routing number and avoid late or missed payments on credit card bills, utility bills, and more.

-What the Wealthfront Cash Account could improve
+What they could improve

-While a Wealthfront Cash Account can be a smart savings vehicle for your money, there are some drawbacks you should consider before opening an account:
+There are some drawbacks you should consider before opening an account:

-• No paper checkbook: A Wealthfront Cash Account can’t replace a traditional checking account if you find yourself in situations where you simply need to write a paper check on the spot to pay for something.
+• No paper checks: A Wealthfront Cash Account can’t replace a traditional checking account if you find yourself in situations where you simply need to write a paper check on the spot to pay for something.
 The option for a traditional check is not available with this account.

 How to open a Wealthfront Cash Account